Campus cycling services and facilities

 Lockers are also available in Law and Engineering buildings.

 Cyclists can use both the campus roads and pedestrian paths, but please always be considerate of other path/road users.
-If you are biking between the University's main and Dovedale sites, a shared cycle/walk way links Waimairi and Ilam Roads via Ilam Fields.
+If you are biking between the University's Ilam and Dovedale sites, the Uni-Cycle is a shared cycle/walk way that links Waimairi and Ilam Roads via Ilam Fields.